 Things to consider

 - This device won’t work on older TVs say any that aren’t modern enough to support HDMI but there may be a small chance it might not work on your modern TV/monitor.
-If the device doesn’t work on your modern TV/Monitor, you can send it back for a refund.
+If the device doesn’t work on your modern TV/Monitor, you can send it back for a refund within 14 days of receiving the item.

 - On some TVs/monitors there may be a light black border covering the rest of the 800×600 frame.